DROPPED YOUR MOBILE PHONE IN WATER. NOW WHAT DO I DO

 There are millions of wondrous revival stories on Google, so go right ahead - it’s your phone!
 But remember this - the mobile phone repairmen’s absolute favorite sit-around-a-camp-fire advice story:

-Submerge the whole mobile phone into water and then place it in the fridge!
+Submerge the whole mobile phone back into the water and then place it in the fridge!

 Yep, I had to read the line three times to think how dumb it would it would be to do that, why?

 So what’s the best way to go.
 Burying your mobile phone in a bag full of uncooked rice Rice, apart from tasting very nice, has hygroscopic properties that help to absorb moisture.
 Place the mobile phone in a sealable plastic box with lots of uncooked white rice, or silica gel sachets if you have any spare.
-You can even use cat litter, if your really stuck.
+You can even use cat litter if you're really stuck.